vgeshel/consul-coreos/README.md

 ... as many more as you want
 ```

+Fleet will run one Consul container per CoreOS node, so you probably want to start a consul@N up to the number of CoreOS nodes in your cluster.
+Although be aware that currently this runs all of them as Consul servers, which is not recommended past a ceratin cluster size (some of them should start being run as clients past a certain number of nodes).
+Pull requests welcome!

 ## Implementation

 It uses etcd to coordinate the bootstrapping of a Consul cluster on CoreOS.
 It runs Consul inside Docker containers (as nature intended) using [progrium's excellent Consul Docker image](https://github.com/progrium/docker-consul).